Discover Rwanda's best kept travel secrets, from hiking Mount Bisoke to watching the stunning Intore dance performances.Read more...

 Check well in advance that you have a valid passport, and that it won’t expire within six months of the date you intend to leave Rwanda.
 Should your passport be lost or stolen, it will generally be easier to get a replacement if you travel with a photocopy of the important pages.

-Other operators that fly directly to Kigali include Kenya Airways (www.kenya-airways.com), Brussels Airlines (www.brusselsairlines.com), Ethiopian Airways (www.flyethiopian.com), and South African Airways (www.flysaa.com).
-All of these carriers operate a good network of intra- and intercontinental flights – travellers coming from the Americas and Australasia will do best to aim for Johannesburg or Nairobi, while those from Europe are best off flying via Brussels, Nairobi and Addis Ababa.
-For those tagging a visit to Rwanda on to a safari in northern Tanzania, it is worth knowing that Coastal Aviation operates a flight between Kigali and Arusha, Manyara or the Serengeti by inducement.
+Other operators that fly directly to Kigali include Kenya Airways , Brussels Airlines , KLM, Ethiopian Airways, South African Airways, Turkish Airlines and Qatar Airways.
+All of these carriers operate a good network of intra- and intercontinental flights – travellers coming from Australasia will do best to aim for Johannesburg, Doha, Dubai or Nairobi, while those from Europe and the Americas are best off flying via Brussels, Istanbul or Addis Ababa.

 Four countries border Rwanda: Burundi to the south, the Democratic Republic of the Congo (DRC) to the west, Uganda to the north and Tanzania to the east.
 Assuming peaceful conditions, frontier formalities aren’t too much of a hassle – but nor are they standardised.
-Most frontier offices used to open at 08.00 and close at 17.00 or 18.00, but the Gatuna border post with Uganda and main border posts with the DRC now operate 24 hours a day, and others are likely to follow suit.
-Don’t count on official exchange facilities being available; there are likely to be ‘black-market’ money-changers around, but you should decide in advance what rate you’re prepared to accept.
+Smaller crossings are typically open from 06.00 to 18.00, but Kagitumba and Cyanika (both to Uganda) stay open until 20.00, and larger ones like the Grande Barrière/corniche in Gisenyi (to Goma/DRC), Rusizi (to Bukavu/DRC), Rusumo (to Tanzania), and Nemba (to Burundi) stay open until 22.00.
+The Gatuna border post with Uganda now operates 24 hours a day.

-Despite the ongoing unrest in the DRC, it is normally safe to travel in the immediate Rwanda border area, which includes the Congolese border towns of Goma and Bukavu, though you’re strongly advised to check the current situation first as this can change.
-Regular minibus services run between Kigali and Rubavu/ Gisenyi (for Goma) and Rusizi/Cyangugu (for Bukavu).
-On both sides of each border there is accommodation reasonably close by – in the case of Rusizi and Rubavu, only a few minutes away, but further for Bukavu.
-From Goma, it is also currently possible to visit Virunga National park.
-Travelling further into the DRC remains highly risky.
+Despite the ongoing unrest in the DRC, it is normally safe to travel in the immediate Rwandan border area, which includes the Congolese border towns of Goma and Bukavu and their neighbouring national parks, Virunga and Kahuzi- Biega.
+Still, you’re strongly advised to check the current situation first as this can change.

-Crossing between Rwanda and Tanzania is something of a slog, due to the poor state of roads and lack of large towns in northwest Tanzania.
-The Rusumo border post lies about 160km from Kigali, roughly a four-hour trip by minibus-taxi, with the possibility of staying the night en route at the town of Ngoma, 60km from the border.
-Or there is a restaurant with basic accommodation at Rusumo itself, on the Rwandan side.
+Crossing between Rwanda and Tanzania is something of a slog, due to the poor (but improving) state of roads and lack of large towns in northwest Tanzania.
+The Rusumo border post lies about 160km from Kigali, roughly a 3-hour trip by minibus-taxi, with the possibility of staying the night en route at the town of Ngoma, 60km from the border, or at the surprisingly pleasant accommodation on offer in Rusumo itself, on the Rwandan side of the river.

 If you rent a self-drive vehicle, be aware that Rwanda follows the continental and American custom of driving on the right side of the road.
 Check the vehicle over carefully and ask to take it for a test drive.
 Even if you’re not knowledgeable about the working of engines, a few minutes on the road should be sufficient to establish whether it has any seriously disturbing creaks, rattles or other noises.